Skip to main content

 • In severe cases, development of DKA

-It is vital for clinicians to educate young patients with diabetes that this is both an unsafe and potentially life-threatening practice.
 Adolescents may have a hard time acknowledging problems with eating to a clinician, including whether they are skipping insulin doses.
 Clinicians must maintain a nonjudgmental, supportive attitude.
-Patients with an eating disorder will most likely be referred to a mental health professional with experience in eating disorders (ADA, 2017c).
+Patients with an eating disorder will most likely be referred to a mental health professional with experience in eating disorders (NEDA, 2023).

 TRANSITION TO ADULT CARE

-The shift from pediatric to adult healthcare presents a high risk for loss of cohesion in the delivery of services and is a period when many young people no longer receive adequate health care.
-Others may never take ownership of their diabetes and remain over-reliant on their parents for diabetes management.
-This transition phase is linked with worsening glycemic stability, higher rates of acute complications, and the beginning of chronic complications associated with poor diabetes control (ADA, 2020a).
+The shift from pediatric to adult healthcare presents a high risk for loss of cohesion in the delivery of services and is a period when many young people no longer receive adequate healthcare.
+Others may never take ownership of their diabetes management and remain over-reliant on their parents.
+This transition phase is linked with worsening glycemic stability, higher rates of acute complications, and the beginning of chronic complications associated with poor diabetes control (ADA, 2024a).

-The clinician therefore advises parents to permit the adolescent to attend medical appointments alone during at least the last six to nine months of their pediatric care.
-This step fosters independence and allows the young person to practice describing their symptoms, answering provider questions, posing their own questions, and planning implementation steps that may result from the appointment.
-Initially, parents may not react well to this suggestion.
-In this case, the clinician can provide parents with a summary at the end of the appointment (Roemer, 2016; Ramchandani, 2019).
+Adolescents are advised to attend medical appointments alone during at least the last six to nine months of their pediatric care.
+This fosters independence and allows the young person to practice describing their symptoms, answering provider questions, posing their own questions, and planning implementation steps.
+Initially, parents may not react well to this suggestion, in which case the clinician can provide parents with a summary at the end of the appointment (Ispriantari et al., 2023).

 Moving Away from Home

-Young people moving away from their family home or leaving to attend college is often stressful and may introduce unique issues related to diabetes care.
+Young people moving away from their family home or leaving to attend college may introduce various issues related to diabetes care.
+These include:

 • How will you manage low blood sugar during the night?